Michle99/SBA_308A_JavaScript_Weather_Web_Application/README.md

 ## Description
 Weather web application to check the weather forecast for a specific city built using HTML, CSS, Bootstrap.
+This assessment measures my capability to implement advanced JavaScript tools and features in a practical manner.

 ## Pre-requisites
 - Understanding of HTML